 Social media and online reviews have created unprecedented levels of transparency and have transformed how patients interact with their doctors.
 As a result, the overall patient experience and how healthcare providers deliver their services have evolved significantly over the last decade.
 Throw into the mix new digital tools, technology, and software (such as artificial intelligence and blockchain) that continue to disrupt the industry, and you’ve got a healthcare landscape like none we’ve ever seen.

-How will healthcare evolve in 2019 and beyond?
-We break down what healthcare technology trends you can expect to continue in 2019, new healthcare horizons to look out for, and what you can do to capitalize on them.
+How will healthcare evolve in 2020 and beyond?
+We break down what healthcare technology trends continue to grow from 2019, which new healthcare horizons to be on the lookout for, and what you can do to capitalize on them.

 1. The Millennial Effect